-7.8.1 Robotic Wayfinding
+6.8.1 Robotic Wayfinding

-'Line-following' with robotic guides was briefly discussed earlier in this Report.
-In their latest papers on the use of robotics for wayfinding by vision-impaired persons, Kulyukin et.al.
-(2004) from the Utah State University discuss in detail the development and laboratory trialling of an innovative assisted navigation system for use in an indoors environment.
+Some previous work in 'line-following' with robotic guides was briefly discussed earlier in this Report, however in their latest of a series of papers on the use of robotics for wayfinding by vision-impaired persons, researchers Kulyukin et al. (2004) from the Utah State University discuss in detail the development and laboratory trialling of an innovative assisted navigation system for use in an indoors environment.
 Their SANDEE robotic guide is designed to lead a vision-impaired user through a building to locate certain facilities within the building as requested by the user.

-Figure 7.1 Robotic Guide

-from Kulyukin et.al.
-(2004)
+Figure 6.1 Robotic Guide from Kulyukin et al. (2004)

 The building must be fitted in advance with a series of (low-cost) radio frequency identification (RFID) tags at key points along walls, corridors and intersecting passages (at this stage the system is not suitable for uncontrolled open spaces, just walls, hallways, aisles, T- and X-intersections).
 These RFID tags are small and are 'passive' (that is, they do not require a power source), but as such they can only supply very limited information (such as their identifying number, but not their position) back to the computer.
-Thus the details of the layout and location of individual tags (which tag is where?) must be input to the navigation system for storage and possible use in later calculations.
+Thus the details of the layout and location of individual tags (which tag is where ?) must be input to the navigation system for storage and possible use in later calculations.